 It’s considered to be a remodel of Yu-in, which was a typical Rikyu’s style.

-All materials are painted black, which creates the subtle shadowy world.
+All materials are painted black, which creates a subtle shadowy world.

 Shingo thinks it should be an insight for people who live in the modern day re-examine one’s own daily life by using familiar materials and techniques with this tea room.